zerodevapp/zerodev-docs/docs/create-wallets/custodial-wallet-apis/turnkey.md

 # Turnkey

-[Turnkey](https://www.turnkey.io/) is a custodial key provider with a great developer API and a powerful security policy engine.
+[Turnkey](https://www.turnkey.io/) is a key infrastructure provider with a great developer API and a powerful security policy engine.

 By combining ZeroDev with Turnkey, you can create **custodial AA wallets** whose security is provided by Turnkey, with powerful functionalities such as sponsoring gas, batching transactions, etc.